NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 @TODO Work through those tutorials.

+### AWS Serveless Application Model (SAM)
+The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications, see [here](https://www.youtube.com/watch?v=CIdUU6rNdk4).
+The nice thing about it is that you can run it localy and use upload it into Cloud Formation for deployment.

 ### The AWS recommended learning path
 A link can be found [here](https://d1.awsstatic.com/training-and-certification/ramp-up-guides/RampUp_Developer_122019_final.pdf).
 Some content was already covered in the previous tutorials, because of that I am only covering new content.